DorothyTamYiLing/GWarrange/documents/tutorials.md

 In addition, genome rearrangments in _Bordetella pertussis_ have also been observed to be mediated by homologous recombination of sequence blocks that consist of one or more IS elements.
 These duplicated sequence blocks are found throughout the genome and can be as large as several thousand base pairs in size.
 To ensure sensitivity in genome rearrangements detection, it is advised to replace these sequence blocks **completely** with shorter placeholder sequence.
 Without additional information of the actual size of the homologous sequence blocks, sequences extending several thousands base pairs to both direction from each IS can be replaced.

 Here, sequences extending 7000bp to both direction from each IS were replaced.
 IS elements that were no more than 200bp apart (after extension) in each genome were also "merged".
-Then, each of these "extended and merged" IS element were replaced with shorter placedholder sequences (N x 15).
-A seperate set of IS-replaced genomes were also produced by enabling performing minimal extension (i.e. 100bp) and IS replacement with merging overlapping IS only (i.e. IS that are less than 3 bp apart) through passing string argument "on" to the -s flag.
+Then, each of these "extended and merged" IS elements were replaced with shorter placedholder sequences (N x 15).
+A seperate set of IS-replaced genomes were also produced by enabling performing minimal IS extension (i.e. 100bp to both direction) and merging overlapping IS only (i.e. ISs that are less than 3bp apart) through passing string argument "on" to the -s flag.
 ```
 bash ./scripts/merge_replace_IS.sh -g fixed_genomes.fasta -i clus1clus2_47_blastIS_out.txt -e 7000 -m 200 -s "on"
 ```

-Each set of IS-replaced genomes using different IS merging and extending parameters were output into new directories "ext7000_merge200_ISreplaced_genomes" and "ext100_merge3_ISreplaced_genomes" (merging overlapping IS only) respectively.
+Each set of IS-replaced genomes using different IS merging and extending parameters were output into new directories "ext7000_merge200_ISreplaced_genomes" and "ext100_merge3_ISreplaced_genomes" respectively.

-Statistics on the sizes and distance between each pair of adjacent "merged" IS are printed in files *_mergedISstat.txt.
+Statistics on the sizes and distances between each pair of adjacent "extended and merged" IS are printed in files *_mergedISstat.txt.

 Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters were used for generating kmers.
 Here, we use the kmer generation tool fsm-lite to generate kmers from genomes in directory /ext7000_merge200_ISreplaced_genomes.